mcostalba/Stockfish/Readme.md

 **Configuration**

-Syzygybases are configured using the UCI options "Probe Syzygybases" and "Syzygybases Path".
+Syzygybases are configured using the UCI options "SyzygyProbeLimit" and "SyzygyPath".

-The option "Syzygybases Path" should be set to the directory or directories where the .rtbw and .rtbz files can be found.
+The option "SyzygyPath" should be set to the directory or directories where the .rtbw and .rtbz files can be found.
 Multiple directories should be separated by ";" on Windows and by ":" on Unix-based operating systems.